 The Company has an employee share award scheme known as the BWI Performance Share Scheme (the "Scheme"), administered by the RC.
-The Scheme provides an opportunity for employees who met performance targets to receive their bonus through an equity stake in the Company instead of receiving cash, based on the market closing price on the day that the share award vests.
+The Scheme provides an opportunity for employees who

+Discussed the next renewal of the service agreements of executive directors and remuneration ive directors and other key management personnel are appropriately ds to performance met performance targets to receive their bonus through an equity stake in the Company instead of receiving cash, based on the market closing price on the day that the share award vests.
 The Circular to Shareholders dated 8 April 2009 containing the details of the Scheme is available to shareholders upon their request.